mkapur/sab-2021-doc/_main.knit.md

 ### Discard ratio estimates

-The WCGOP estimates commercial fishery discard ratios for the period between 2002 to 2019 using data collected by gear type, fishery (e.g., open access, limited entry), and species/management units.
+The WCGOP estimates commercial fishery discard ratios for the period from 2002 to 2019 using data collected by gear type, fishery (e.g., open access, limited entry), and species/management units.
 The discard ratios were computed as the total estimated discarded weight (lbs) on observed trips divided by the estimated total catch (discarded and retained).
 To aggregate these ratios into the gear types modeled in this assessment, each state, fishery, and gear combination was weighted by the total estimated catch (discarded and retained weight).
 Thus, the discard rates represent weighted estimates from each contributing segment within each gear type.
 Uncertainty in these values was quantified via bootstrapping the individual observations and then aggregating to the total estimate, providing a distribution of the discard rate.
 From this distribution, a standard error associated with year specific discard ratio estimate was also estimated.
 Note that these methods are different than those used by WCGOP to estimate total discards but explicitly consider differences in catch by sector, state, and gear.

 Additional years of data were available for the trawl fleet from the 'Pikitch study' conducted from 1985-1987 @pikitch1988usdoc and the Enhanced Data Collection Program (EDCP; @sampson2002) conducted from 1996-2000.
 Discard rates and their corresponding standard errors for 1986-1988 were taken from a re-analysis completed by the NWFSC during 2017 (pers comm., John Wallace).
-Discard rates ranged from 0.06-0.22 for the fixed gear fishery over the period 2002-2019 (Figure \ref{fig:discard_fit}).
-The early estimates of discard rates for the trawl fishery from the 1980s averaged 36.33.
-More recent trawl estimates peaked in 2002 at 58.64.
-After the implementation of the catch share program in 2011, discard rate estimates for the trawl fleet have dropped as low as 0.5 in 2012, with the highest recent observed rate of 6.62 in 2019.
+Discard rates ranged from 6\%-22\% for the fixed gear fishery over the period 2002-2019 (Figure \ref{fig:discard_fit}).
+The early estimates of discard rates for the trawl fishery from the 1980s averaged 36.33\%.
+More recent trawl estimates peaked in 2002 at 58.64\%.
+After the implementation of the catch share program in 2011, discard rate estimates for the trawl fleet have dropped as low as 0.50\% in 2012, with the highest recent observed rate of 6.62\% in 2019.
 There was a near quadrupling of discard rates in the trawl fishery between 2018 and 2019, from 1.74\% to 6.62\% (Figure \ref{fig:discard_fit}).

 ### Discard mortality estimates